Domestic Battery Laws in California – Penal Code 243(e)(1)

 A common domestic battery crime occurs when a husband and wife become involved in a verbal argument and he ends up grabbing her wrist or pushing her away.
 This example satisfies the definition of a domestic battery offense due to the fact he used force that could be considered offensive touching, even though she was not injured.
 This example also illustrates how a family disagreement can quickly turn in to a criminal charge of domestic battery in violation of Penal Code 243(e)(1).

 If you have been accused of domestic battery, you should consult with an experienced Los Angeles domestic violence attorney at Cron, Israels & Stark.
-We have a track record of success defending our clients against any type of domestic violence related charges.
+We have a track record of success defending our clients against any type of domestic violence related charges and know the best defenses.
 Our criminal defense lawyers provide an overview of California domestic battery laws below.